jcomeauictx/sourcebook/README.md

   margins.
 (Now gets run by default as of 2025-03-19).
 * TeX markdown cannot properly process `[text](url)` constructs with newlines anywhere within, but github markdown can.
-* github markdown also requires something (I used a line) below the table, otherwise text below it gets sucked into table cells.
+* to get table to show up correctly in both github and TeX, without turning the text above into a header, there must be an empty space (not a line of hyphens, which tell github the above text is a new section header), and a line of hyphens below, which prevents github (and possibly TeX as well) from incorporating text below the table into table cells.